copsTvFan/cops-episode-guide/readme.md

   weaving, going over a curb.
 - (8:45 PM DUI Stop) He is given a field sobriety test.
 He makes Mr. Crawley do 9 steps forward heel to toe.
 He counts them out in a British accent, but does 10 steps.
-He screws up the alphabet test by going “abcdfghijlmopqrstovu… probably xyz.”
+He screws up the alphabet test by going “abcdfghijlmopqrstovu... probably xyz.”
 Good enough.
 When asked to touch his finger to the tip of his nose he gets pissed off, says it's crap, he won't do it and fails that test too.